nargestohidloo/NargesTohidloo/README.md

 ### 🌱 Front-End Developer in Progress

-I build modern, responsive, and user-friendly web interfaces using **HTML, CSS, JavaScript, React, and Next.js**.
+Passionate about creating modern, responsive, and user-friendly web experiences with **HTML, CSS, JavaScript, React, and Next.js**.

-Driven by curiosity and a passion for clean design, I'm constantly learning, experimenting, and creating projects that challenge me to become a better developer every day.
+Every project is an opportunity to learn, improve, and transform ideas into clean, interactive interfaces.

-> ⚡ *Building today.
-Improving forever.*
+> ✨ *Learning, building, and growing—one project at a time.*

 ---